 - Build an Instagram hashtag generation app with Dr. William Mattingly.
 Learn how to scrape the data, create dynamic components with custom keys, and display a nice visualization.

 Here are some great apps and tutorials by the Streamlit community.
 Check out the Streamlit forum for even more community content.

 Thanks for checking out this edition of our Monthly rewind.
-If you'd like more frequent updates on what's happening in the community, make sure to check out the Weekly Roundups.
+If you'd like more frequent updates on what's happening in the community, check out the Weekly roundups.